Is My Idea Patented Already: Patent Search

 The PAIR system won't specify whether or not a patent has been discovered invalid because of litigation.
 Thus, it's best to talk with an expert who is aware of the way to carry out this verify and consider the outcomes.

-If you need help getting your idea patented, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help getting your idea patented, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.